andfaulkner/env-var-helpers/README.md

 Values:
 *   true
 *   false (DEFAULT)

+### SECURITY_TEST   or   TEST_SECURITY
+*   It's often useful to have a flag to turn security features on and off in development without having to switch to full-on production mode, e.g. when working with TLS, authentication, CSRF blockers, etc.

 # Why?
 *   I hate duplicating functions between projects.
 These come up again and again.